Aldrin-ai/form-builder-documentation/definition/subform.md

 # Subform

 ### Label
-The title or name of specified field.
+The title or name of specified field. __NOTE__: The label will only be a reference, it will not be seen in the rendered form.

 ### Hidden
 Field is not shown to users, unless a rule dictates otherwise.